Click here to start your application. Apply now

 Code

-3. Engage with the activities.
-Listen, and contribute your thoughts and questions at the appropriate times.
+2. Engage with the activities, listen, and contribute their thoughts and questions at the appropriate times.

-7. Show respect and kindness to classmates, staff and students at all times.
+4. Show respect and kindness to classmates, staff and other participants at all times.

-8. Do not use offensive or discriminatory language or discuss inappropriate subjects not related to the session topic.
-The University has zero tolerance on bullying or harassment, and incidents of such behaviour will be classified as serious misbehaviour.
+5. Not use offensive or discriminatory language nor discuss inappropriate subjects which are not related to the session topic.
+The University has zero tolerance of bullying or harassment, and incidents of these kinds will be classified as serious misbehaviour and may result in expulsion from Summer School (see section 3 below).

 Serious Misbehaviour

-1. Anyone who does not abide by this Code of Behaviour, may be given a warning.
-In serious incidents of misbehaviour, or repeated minor incidents, you may be asked to leave and your parent/guardian will be contacted.
+1. Participants who do not abide by this Code of Behaviour will be given a verbal warning and may have some of their free time suspended.
+In serious incidents of misbehaviour, or two or more minor incidents, a participant may be excluded from the programme and their parent/guardian will be contacted.

-2. Summer School attendees who deliberately damage University property will be expected to pay to repair damage or replace items.
+2. Participants are expected to respect the building and its facilities and to take reasonable care with furniture, kitchen and bathroom facilities, and classroom technology.
+Participants who deliberately damage University property will be expected to pay to repair the damage or replace items.

 Safeguarding

-1. We have robust safeguarding processes in place to keep you safe during our events and programmes.
-More details about this can be found in our Safeguarding Policy for Under 18s.
+4. The University has robust safeguarding processes in place to keep Summer School participants safe during our events and programmes.
+More details about this can be found in our Safeguarding Policy for Under 18s or by speaking to University staff or Student Ambassadors.

 Version History